In-Home-Flooring-Installation

 Why Are Canonical Tags Important for SEO?

 Canonical tags play an essential role in SEO because they prevent duplicate content from diluting your website’s authority.
 Duplicate content can arise for various reasons—URL parameters, session IDs, product variations, and even printer-friendly versions of pages can create multiple URLs for the same content.
 Search engines often struggle to determine which version of the page to index, potentially lowering your rankings across the board.
+Properly implemented canonical tags solve this problem by consolidating these different versions into one, ensuring that search engines index and rank the correct page.
+The benefits are clear:

 • Improved Search Visibility: By focusing on the main version of your content, search engines can better understand and rank your site.